deepset-ai/haystack-home/content/blog/extracting-metadata-filter/index.md

 ---
 layout: blog-post
-title: Extracting Metadata Filter from a Query
+title: "Advanced Retrieval: Extract Metadata from Queries to Improve Retrieval"
-description: Use LLMs to extract metadata filters from queries to improve retrieval in RAG applications
+description: Use LLMs to extract metadata from queries to use as filters that improve retrieval in RAG applications.
 featured_image: thumbnail.png
-featured_image_caption: Extracting Metadata Filter from a Query
+alt_image: A colorful cartoon-style digital illustration of a V60 coffee filter displayed on a computer screen standing in front of an orange background.
+There are papers going into the filter.
 images: ["blog/extracting-metadata-filter/thumbnail.png"]
 toc: True
 date: 2024-05-09